emoore36/atm-simulator/README.md

 ## Issues
 - ~~A number of functional requirements in-scope demand user interaction in the command line.
 This is not yet implemented.
 Coming soon.~~
-- One non-functional requirement in-scope demands that changes to a `Card` object are persisted to the .csv for saving.
+~~- One non-functional requirement in-scope demands that changes to a `Card` object are persisted to the .csv for saving.
 This is not yet implemented.
-Coming soon.
+Coming soon.~~
 - One non-function requirement out-of-scope would demand a third-party database server (likely SQL-based).
 I may implement this in the future, but it is unlikely.